faasten/faasten/README.md

     --vcpu_count 1 \
     --dump_dir /ssd/snapshots/python3
 ```
-When users see the line "Snapshot generation succeeds",
-they should Ctrl-C to terminate the process as the process
-won't exit on itself currently.

 3. To generate a diff snapshot for a function, execute:
 ```bash
 # create the target snapshot directory